The Revel Collective

-Background
+The Revel Collective, previously known as Revolution Bars Group, is a British operator of bars and pubs founded in 1991 and headquartered in Ashton-under-Lyne, Greater Manchester, England.
+As of January 2026, the company operates 41 venues under the names Revolution, Revolución de Cuba, Peach Pubs and Founders & Co.

+History

-It was founded by Roy Ellis and Neil Macleod, who had met in London in the 1980s.
-They opened their first bar in Ashton-under-Lyne in 1991, with nightclubs and a music venue following soon after.
-In 1996 they moved away from the previously unbranded bars and clubs to start the Revolution chain, with vodka being featured as the principal product.
+The company was founded as Inventive Leisure in 1991 by Roy Ellis and Neil Macleod, who had met in London in the 1980s.
+They opened their first bar in Ashton-under-Lyne that year, followed shortly by nightclubs and a music venue.
+In 1996, the founders moved away from the previously unbranded bars and clubs to establish the Revolution chain, featuring vodka as its principal product.

-In 2000, the company floated on the Alternative Investment Market, by this point having 21 bars.
-It was bought out in 2006 by Alchemy Partners amid competition from Regent Inns and Ultimate Leisure.
-The deal valued the company at £42.5m.
+In 2000, the company was floated on the Alternative Investment Market, by which time it operated 21 bars.
+It was acquired in 2006 by Alchemy Partners, following competing bids from Regent Inns and Ultimate Leisure, in a deal valuing the business at £42.5 million.

-The company was ranked 25th in the 2013 The Sunday Times 100 Best Companies to Work For list, and employs about 1,800 people.
-Its turnover in the year ending June 2008 was expected to be £71m with profits of £11m.
-In 2013, Phill Danks became CEO of Revolution Bars Group.
+The company was ranked 25th in The Sunday Times 100 Best Companies to Work For list in 2013, and at that time employed approximately 1,800 people.
+Its turnover in the year ending June 2008 was expected to be £71 million with profits of £11 million.
+Phill Danks became CEO of Revolution Bars Group in 2013.

-In August 2017, Revolution Bars Group rejected a merger proposal from nightclub operator Deltic Group, saying Deltic's offer was "not in the best interests of shareholders at this time".
-In response, Deltic Group said it wanted to appeal directly to shareholders, proposing that existing Revolution shareholders would own 65% of the new company, while Deltic would own the remaining 35%.
-Revolution Bars Group said it instead preferred a £101.5m takeover offer by Slug and Lettuce owner Stonegate.
+In August 2017, Revolution Bars Group rejected a merger proposal from nightclub operator Deltic Group, stating that the offer was "not in the best interests of shareholders at this time".
+In response, Deltic Group said it wanted to appeal directly to shareholders, proposing that existing Revolution shareholders would own 65% of the new company, while Deltic would own the remaining 35 per cent.
+Revolution Bars Group indicated its preference for a £101.5 million takeover offer by Stonegate, owner of Slug and Lettuce.

+In 2022, the company acquired Peach Pubs for £16.5 million, adding 21 leasehold pubs across southern England and the Midlands to its portfolio.

-On March 25, 2024, Revolution Bars announced plans for emergency fundraising and the closure of a quarter of its venues, which threatens hundreds of jobs, as it seeks a sale amid financial challenges.
+In March 2024, the company announced plans for emergency fundraising and the closure of a quarter of its venues, which threatens hundreds of jobs, as it seeks a sale amid financial challenges.

+In September 2024, Luke Johnson was appointed non-executive chairman, replacing Keith Edelman.
+The following month, the company changed its name to The Revel Collective, stating that the new name better reflected its current structure.

+In January 2026, the company entered administration, formally appointing joint administrators on 27 January 2026.
+Immediately following their appointment, the business and assets of Revolution, Revolucion de Cuba and Founders & Co were sold to Neos Holdco Limited (trading as Neos Hospitality), while Peach pubs were sold to Coral Pub Company Acquisition Limited, founded by Ted Kennedy.
+The transactions secured the continuation of 20 Revolution, Revolucion de Cuba and Founders & Co venues and 21 Peach pubs, safeguarding 1,582 jobs; however, 14 Revolution sites, six Revolucion de Cuba sites and one Peach site closed with immediate effect, resulting in 591 redundancies.